wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/ar-use-cases/blocking-attacks.rst

 - Rule group: The response will be executed on any event in the defined group.
 - Level: The response will be executed on any event with this level or higher.

-In our case, we want to prevent ``SSH brute force attacks`` so when the rule ``5712 - SSHD brute force trying to get access to the system.`` is triggered, it will execute the proper active response to block the IP of the attacker.
+In our case, we want to prevent ``SSH brute force attacks`` so when the rule ``5712 - SSHD brute force trying to get access to the system`` is triggered, it will execute the proper active response to block the IP of the attacker.

 Defining the command
 --------------------